 When Planning for Life Changes

 You might move abroad with your kids or as a single person.
-If it’s the latter, then maybe as you grow older you feel the need to settle down and start a family.
-These changes create snags that can catch you off guard if you haven’t planned ahead for different scenarios.
+If it’s the latter, maybe as you grow older you feel the need to settle down and start a family.
+These changes create complications that can catch you off guard if you haven’t planned ahead for different scenarios.

-• Marriage and family: Getting married and having kids in Thailand, Japan, Singapore, or elsewhere changes how much you pay for insurance and the type of coverage you have.
+- Marriage and family: Getting married and having kids in Thailand, Japan, Singapore, or elsewhere changes how much you pay for insurance and the type of coverage you have.
 Family policies often have different terms than individual coverage and may require new underwriting when adding spouses or children.

 Red Flags and Warning Signs When Buying Expat Health Insurance